 In addition, CRD IV/CRR allows for the ECB to assume certain supervisory responsibilities formerly handled by national regulators.
 The ECB may interpret CRD IV/CRR or exercise discretion accorded to the NCA under CRD IV/CRR in a different manner than national regulators.
-The manner in which new concepts and requirements under the EU Banking Reform Package will be applied to the Group also remains uncertain.
-Although it is difficult to predict with certainty the impact of the full implementation of the EU Banking Reform Package and its transposition into Cypriot law, changes arising in the transposition may lead to an increase in the Group and the Bank's capital/liquidity requirements and capital/liquidity costs (see "Risk Factors-Risks Relating to Asset Quality, Provisions and Capital-The Group is subject to ECB supervision which may result in requests that it increase its loan provisions or impairments of stock of properties, raise additional capital or result in increased costs").
+The manner in which new concepts and requirements under the 2016 Banking Reform Package will be applied to the Group also remains uncertain.
+Although it is difficult to predict with certainty the impact of the full implementation of the 2016 Banking Reform Package as transposed into Cypriot law, it may lead to an increase in the Group and the Bank's capital/liquidity requirements and capital/liquidity costs (see "Risk Factors-Risks Relating to Asset Quality, Provisions and Capital-The Group is subject to ECB supervision which may result in requests that it increase its loan provisions or impairments of stock of properties, raise additional capital or result in increased costs").